-Understanding how the digestive system works and what can go wrong in the digestive process is how we can then know how to improve digestion and gut health.
+The best way to improve digestion is by supporting the primary organs involved in the process of digestion.
+Understanding how the digestive system works and what can go wrong in the digestive process is key to knowing how to have a healthy digestive system.

 What is Digestion?

 Simply put digestion is the process of breaking down the food we eat so that we can absorb and utilize the nutrients found within food while eliminating what is not used or needed by the body.

 Having optimal digestive function is key to optimal health as we need the ability to break down and absorb nutrients from food which are required as co-factors for all of the biochemical processes in the body.

 When the body lacks nutrients health declines due to the cells of the body lacking nutrients that are needed to function on a cellular level.

 Cellular dysfunction ripples out to organ dysfunction to system dysfunction to you guessed it..... symptoms of poor health.